 About Thomas Edison State College

 Thomas Edison State College was founded in 1972 by the New Jersey State Board of Higher Education for the purpose of providing diverse and alternative methods of achieving a collegiate education of the highest quality for adult learners.
 Identified by Forbes magazine as one of the top 20 colleges and universities in the nation in the use of technology to create learning opportunities for adults, Thomas Edison State College is a national leader in the assessment of adult learning and a pioneer in the use of educational technologies.
-The New York Times has stated that Thomas Edison State College is “one of the brighter stars of higher learning.”
+The New York Times has stated that Thomas Edison State College is “the college that paved the way for flexibility.”
 Learn more about the College.

-- 64 percent pf students are out-of-state residents (including all 50 states and students from or studying in more than 70 countries)
+- 56 percent of students are out-of-state residents (including all 50 states and students from or studying in more than 70 countries)

 The Alumni Association supports and connects alumni in ways that provide advocacy and support for the College and its mission, while enhancing the personal and professional development of alumni.
 The Office of Alumni Affairs welcomes inquiries from prospective and current members of this vibrant organization.
 The College seeks the collective support of alumni in the initiatives of the College that are structured around service, support and advocacy.

 Annual giving is one vital way graduates can support the College and help keep tuition affordable; expand academic programs; and improve the College experience through advanced technology and services.
 For more information, visit www.tescfoundation.org.

 The Alumni Association also encourages its members to take part in as many activities as possible, including the Alumni Ambassador Program, advocacy and networking opportunities.
 Invention magazine, published quarterly, is designed to provide profiles of alumni in their daily pursuits of life and living.

 The Alumni section of the College website provides current news, College store, online giving information and the opportunity to network with students and alumni.
 Current news items for publications or updated information for alumni contact information can be submitted to: